Sturdy-Subnet/sturdy-subnet/docs/taofi_lp.md

-# TaoFi Liquidity Provider Miner Setup
+# Earning Rewards by providing Liquidity to the TaoFi TAO<>USDC pool

 ## Providing liquidity to the TaoFi TAO<>USDC pool

 ### EVM Wallet
 The first step is to actually start providing liquidity to the TaoFi TAO<>USDC pool.
-To do this you;ll need to set up an EVM wallet that is compatible with the TaoFi platform.
+To do this you'll need to set up an EVM wallet that is compatible with the TaoFi platform.
 We recommend using [MetaMask](https://metamask.io/) for this.

 ### Providing Liquidity